containers/podman-desktop-swift/README.md

-# podman-desktop-macos
+# podman-desktop

-podman-desktop-macos is a project to create a system tray for managing podman machines on mac os
+podman-desktop is a project to create a system tray for managing podman machines